island-is/island.is/libs/judicial-system/types/README.md

 ## Usage

-After installation, import the necessary types and utilities from `judicial-system-types` in your project as shown below:
+Once installed, import necessary types and utilities from `judicial-system-types` in your project:

 ```typescript
 import { JudicialType, UtilityFunction } from 'judicial-system-types';